Exact nuclear norm, completion and decomposition for random overcomplete tensors via degree-4 SOS

 In 2016, Barak and Moitra \cite{Barak-Moitra} showed that a noisy tensor of rank $m\leq n^{3/2}/\polylog(n)$ can be completed approximately if the number of given entries is essentially $\geq mn^{3/2}$.
 To do this, they used degree 6 SOS and analyzed it using Rademacher complexity.
-They also gave evidence that tensor completion from less than $mn^{3/2}$ samples is computationally hard.
+They also gave evidence that tensor completion from less than $mn^{3/2}$ samples might be computationally hard.
 Later, Montanari and Sun \cite{montanari-sun} proposed a spectral algorithm which has essentially the same sample complexity but in practice scales to larger tensors.
 A question that is left open after this line of work is ``what can be said about exact recovery?''.

 For exact tensor completion, a variety of approaches have been proposed.
 Roughly speaking, these approaches can be divided into three groups: alternating minimization~\cite{jain-oh, liu-moitra}, spectral methods~\cite{xia-yuan, CLPC-non-convex-completion}, and nuclear norm minimization~\cite{potechin-steurer-exact}.
-The algorithms based on alternating minimization and spectral methods are relatively fast and have low memory requirements and thus better scale to large tensors.
+The algorithms based on alternating minimization and spectral methods are fast and have low memory requirements and thus better scale to large tensors.
 Another benefit is that in addition to recovering a tensor they also find its components.

-However, for the known algorithms based on these approaches the number of samples needed to reconstruct a tensor has a poor dependence on the rank $m$.
+However, for the known algorithms based on these approaches the number of samples needed to provably reconstruct a tensor has a poor dependence on the rank $m$.
 In particular, it seems that neither of the known algorithms can provably reconstruct the tensor exactly when $m>n^{3/10}$.
 For some of algorithms (e.g.~\cite{jain-oh}) this may be an artifact of the analysis, for other algorithms (e.g.~\cite{liu-moitra}) suboptimal dependence on $m$ seems to be by design.